CLI Installation & Usage

 Bash

-clocktopus clock status -d 2024-01-10
+clocktopus clock status [-d <YYYY-MM-DD>]

-Show clock signals for a specific date (use YYYY-MM-DD format).
+Show clock signals for a given date.